raspberrypilearning/see-like-a-bat/worksheet.md

 	![speed](images/speed.png)

-1. This can be rearanged to make:
+1. This can be rearranged to make:

 	![distance](images/distance.png)